HannahSuarez/hannahsuarez.github.io/_posts/2020-09-06-dns-log-collection-series-security-dns.md

 Vulnerable versions of [IBM DataPower Gateways](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-1773) (IBM X-Force ID: 136817) could allow MITM attacks via spoofing DNS responses to perform DNS cache poisoning and redirect Internet traffic.
 In this case, it is also useful to be kept up to date with vendor updates.

-# DNS Logging - Going Beyond
+# Go Beyond DNS Logging

 In addition to DNS log collection, be informed of other concepts including: